intel/oneContainer-Cloud-Tool/README.md

 Options:

--c, --cloud [aws, azure] Use a cloud service, options are: aws, azure
+-c, --cloud [aws, azure, gcp] Use a cloud service, options are: aws, azure, gcp